seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 Date: September 2023

 Argument: Generative AI will cause major disruptions at the societal level in the short term (5 to 10 years).
-The reason is that generative AI enables to develop intelligent agents at low cost and "en masse".
+Not because it will become super human (AGI) though it might, but because it is already an ACI (Artificial Capable Intelligence).
+Generative AI enables the development of intelligent agents at low cost and "en masse".
 Dilemna: this will probably create many good things, however it will be very hard to contain its nefarious uses because software is harder to trace than say, nuclear material.

 My personal opinion: Suleyman's argument is of course richer than the summary above, and includes descriptions of the risk of cheap synthetic biology, too.
 I personally agree with the arguments of the book, even if they sound dramatic.
-It is pretty pessimistic in the sense that it does not cheer up with an easy solution to the problems (the catastrophies, really) that he lays out.
-"Containment" is the general direction he advocates, but impossible to do or if done at full force, that would be at the price of our personal liberties (states tightly controlling what individuals do with IT).
+It is pretty pessimistic in the sense that it does not cheer up with an easy solution to the problems (the catastrophies, really) that he predicts.
+"Containment" is the general direction he advocates, but containing AI is impossible to do or if done at full force, that would be at the price of our personal liberties (states tightly controlling what individuals do with IT).

-## Jony Ive: the new iPhone?
+## Jony Ive: towards the new iPhone?

 Who?
-[Jony Ive]([https://en.wikipedia.org/wiki/Mustafa_Suleyman](https://en.wikipedia.org/wiki/Jony_Ive)) was Apple's lead designer from to 2015 to 2019, and contributed centrally to designing the series of iPhones.
+[Jony Ive](https://en.wikipedia.org/wiki/Jony_Ive) was Apple's lead designer from to 2015 to 2019, and contributed centrally to designing the series of iPhones.

 Source: ["OpenAI and Jony Ive in talks to raise $1bn from SoftBank for AI device venture"](https://www.ft.com/content/4c64ffc1-f57b-4e22-a4a5-f9f90a7419b7), published by the Financial Times.